Safety & Security

 Contact firstname.lastname@example.org for additional copies.

-Also available via our Shop to Non Members.
+Also available for purchase here for Non Members.

 Remote Health Workforce Safety and Security Report: A Literature Report, Consultation & Survey Results:

 A literature review on the safety and security of remote health, building on the 2012 ‘Keeping People Safe’ Literature Review of the Working Safe in Rural and Remote Australia Project.
 The report is inclusive of the results of a national conversation about the concerns and ideas of the remote health workforce undertaken in 2016.

 Working Safe in Rural & Remote Australia Project: